Doug Beattie

-Douglas Ricardo Beattie (born 13 October 1965) is a Northern Irish politician and former member of the British Army, who was leader of the Ulster Unionist Party (UUP) between 27 May 2021 and 28 September 2024.
-He has been a Member of the Northern Ireland Assembly (MLA) for Upper Bann since 2016.
+Douglas Ricardo Beattie (born 13 October 1965) is a Northern Irish Independent Unionist politician and former member of the British Army.
+He was leader of the Ulster Unionist Party (UUP) between 27 May 2021 and 28 September 2024.
+He resigned his membership of the party in May 2026.
+Beattie has been a Member of the Northern Ireland Assembly (MLA) for Upper Bann since 2016.
 He is characterised as a 'progressive' and 'moderate' unionist.

 Early life

 Beattie was born in 1965 in a military base in Hampshire; his father was a warrant officer in the Royal Ulster Rifles, a regiment of the British Army.
 The family returned to Portadown, County Armagh, Northern Ireland, when he was 10 following the ending of his father's regular service.
 The family, which included Beattie and 5 siblings, moved into a house in Union Street, part of loyalist Edgarstown, an area on the outskirts of the town centre.

-Beattie's mother died young, leaving his father (who had by this time enlisted with the Ulster Defence Regiment) to raise him, his 2 brothers and 3 sisters having already left the home.
-This was a particularly difficult time for Beattie as his father turned to alcohol to deal with his grief.
+Beattie's mother died young, leaving his father (who had by this time enlisted with the Ulster Defence Regiment) to raise him, his three sisters and two brothers.
+At the age of 15 he accidentally shot a friend when the two of them found Beattie Snr's pistol and were playing with it.
+Although shot in the head, his friend recovered.

-Beattie attended the Hart memorial Primary school before moving to Clounagh Junior High School.
-He further, as part of the two-tier Dickson Plan, moved to the Portadown Technical College at the age of 14.

-Feeling completely disenfranchised from education in Northern Ireland and the lack of parental guidance he left formal school education at the age of 16.
-He has no formal educational qualifications.